 TIP # 4 – Air Duct Cleaning

 The air ducts in your home that route air to and from the AC unit may need to be cleaned.
 Although air passes quickly through the ducts, they do have twists and turns throughout their lengths that can cause allergens to settle into tiny crevices.
 As a result, turning on the heat or air conditioning after a period of time can deliver a large blast of allergens through the ventilation.

 Some people claim that your air ducts should be cleaned often.
-However, having your air ducts cleaned can be costly not to mention you have the potential to do damage to your duct work, loosening the fiber glass insulation causing fiberglass particles to enter the air stream.
+However, having your air ducts cleaned can be costly not to mention you have the potential to do damage to your ductwork, loosening the fiberglass insulation and causing fiberglass particles to enter the air stream.
 It’s important that you only clean your air ducts when it’s deemed necessary by a certified air conditioning contractor that has the proper training to inspect and clean your air ducts professionally.
-A lot of people claim to clean air ducts, but due to the risks involved you should do your homework to ensure a proper cleaning.
+A lot of people claim to clean air ducts, but due to the risks involved, you should do your homework to ensure proper cleaning.

 It may not be the best investment to clean your air ducts.
 If your duct system is old and you have hot and cold spots in your home due to poor duct design, you may be better served by investing that money into a new engineered duct system.
 New duct systems meet today’s code standards, save energy because of new installation values, and you receive a utility rebate for improving your duct system with energy savings.

 The routine regimen of cleaning your home can get quite tiresome.
 Sometimes I wish I could just hire a Tampa maid service!
 All kidding aside, keeping your home clean plays a big part in the quality of your indoor air.
 Following are some cleaning tips you may want to consider to help maintain a comfortable living space for those with allergies.

 - When dusting, use a slightly damp rag